cyborgdream/cyborgdream.github.io/content/220209-cpp-classes.md

 - read proxy classes 10.8 on deitel to reinforce the "separate interface from implementation and hide the implementation details" vibe

-- memory concepts deitel, there are probably things I forgot about it
+- memory concepts deitel, there are probably things I forgot about

 - pointer to void bjarne page 100, I'm curious about intrinsics